Blog/Logical FallacyPillar Content

 • Tu Quoque Fallacy — Tu quoque dismisses a claim by accusing the speaker of hypocrisy instead of addressing the argument.

-How to use this list
+How should you use this list?

 1. Start with the intro guide.